 Senior Network Correspondent

 Allison Vuchnich has distinguished herself in investigative, health and enterprise reporting.
-As Network Correspondent, she contributes to all Global News platforms.
+As Senior Network Correspondent, she contributes to all Global News platforms.

-As a senior correspondent, her dedication to the craft and original reporting and producing have garnered Vuchnich a Gemini award, numerous RTDNA awards and other accolades.
+Her dedication to the craft and original reporting and producing have garnered Vuchnich a Gemini award, numerous RTDNA awards and other accolades.

 Vuchnich joined Global while living in Washington, D.C.
 There she covered a wide range of major events including the September 11th terrorist attacks, the anthrax mailings and the Bush administration.